 Information for Students

-Starting in the Fall term of 2024/25, we’re welcoming our eighth Vienna Karl Polanyi Visiting Professor, Anke Hassel, to Vienna.
-In the course of her stay in Vienna, Anke Hassel, Professor of Public Policy at the Hertie School, will hold a PhD-seminar, give a public lecture and participate in an internal workshop at CEU accompanied with a public debate.
+Starting in the Summer term of 2025, we’re welcoming our ninth Vienna Karl Polanyi Visiting Professor, Lucas Chancel, to Vienna.
+In the course of his stay in Vienna, Lucas Chancel, Associate Professor of Economics at Sciences Po and the Paris School of Economics, will hold a PhD-seminar, give a public lecture and participate in an internal workshop at CEU accompanied with a public debate.

 The Seminar will be open for students from University of Vienna, Central European University and Vienna University of Economics and Business and requires application by students.